-Example 9.5 shows how we can use an acid-base titration to assign the forms of alkalinity in waters.
-We can easily extend this approach to other systems.
-For example, by titrating with either a strong acid or a strong base to the methyl orange and phenolphthalein end points we can determine the composition of solutions containing one or two of the following species: H_3PO_4 , $H_2PO_4^-$, HPO_4^{-2-} , PO_4^{-3-} , HCl, and NaOH.
+Example 9.5 shows how we can use an acid-base titration to determine the forms of alkalinity in waters and their concentrations.
+We can extend this approach to other systems.
+For example, if we titrate a sample to the methyl orange end point and the phenolphthalein end point using either a strong acid or a strong base, we can determine which of the following species are present and their concentrations: H3PO4, H2PO4, HPO42-, PO43-, HCl, and NaOH.
 As outlined in Table 9.9, each species or mixture of species has a unique relationship between the volumes of titrant needed to reach these two end points.
+Note that mixtures containing three or more these species are not possible.